jonthekiller/LocationHistoryIngress/README.md

-# LocationHistoryIngress
+# See your Location History in IITC
-Script to convert Location History file from Google for IITC
+Script to convert Location History file from Google for IITC.
+The objective is to be able to optimize your Ingress Explorer statistics.

 # Example